yaxley-peaks/blog/src/rootless_root/index.md

 Grand Master Turing once dreamed that he was a machine.
 When he awoke he
 exclaimed:

-> I don&rsquo;t know whether I am Turing dreaming that I am a machine, or a machine
+> I don"t know whether I am Turing dreaming that I am a machine, or a machine
 > dreaming that I am Turing!

 ---

-A programmer from a very large computer company went to a software conference and then returned to report to his manager, saying: \`\`What sort of programmers work for other companies?
+A programmer from a very large computer company went to a software conference and then returned to report to his manager, saying: &ldquo;What sort of programmers work for other companies?
 They behaved badly and were unconcerned with appearances.
 Their hair was long and unkempt and their clothes were wrinkled and old.
-They crashed our hospitality suite and they made rude noises during my presentation.&rsquo;&rsquo;
+They crashed our hospitality suite and they made rude noises during my presentation.&rdquo;

-The manager said: \`\`I should have never sent you to the conference.
+The manager said: "I should have never sent you to the conference.
 Those programmers live beyond the physical world.
 They consider life absurd, an accidental coincidence.
 They come and go without knowing limitations.
 Without a care, they live only for their programs.
 Why should they bother with social conventions?

-\`\`They are alive within the Tao.&rsquo;&rsquo;
+> &ldquo;They are alive within the Tao.&rdquo;

 ---

-A novice asked the Master: \`\`Here is a programmer that never designs, documents or tests his programs.
+A novice asked the Master: &ldquo;Here is a programmer that never designs, documents or tests his programs.
 Yet all who know him consider him one of the best programmers in the world.
-Why is this?&rsquo;&rsquo;
+Why is this?&rdquo;

-The Master replies: \`\`That programmer has mastered the Tao.
+The Master replies: &ldquo;That programmer has mastered the Tao.
 He has gone beyond the need for design; he does not become angry when the system crashes, but accepts the universe without concern.
 He has gone beyond the need for documentation; he no longer cares if anyone else sees his code.
 He has gone beyond the need for testing; each of his programs are perfect within themselves, serene and elegant, their purpose self-evident.
-Truly, he has entered the mystery of Tao.&rsquo;&rsquo;
+Truly, he has entered the mystery of Tao.&rdquo;

 ---

 Thus spake the master programmer:

-\`\`When the program is being tested, it is too late to make design changes.&rsquo;&rsquo;
+&ldquo;When the program is being tested, it is too late to make design changes.&rdquo;

 ---